 \section{Introduction}

-Sparse portfolio optimization aims to construct a portfolio by selecting at most $m$ assets from a universe of $n$ candidates to optimize key performance metrics, such as cumulative return, risk, or risk-adjusted return.
-Due to the combinatorial nature of the selection constraint ($\ell_0$-norm) and the non-convexity of most financial objectives, the problem is known to be NP-hard \citep{lin2024a} and lacks efficient closed-form solutions.
+Sparse portfolio optimization aims to construct a portfolio by selecting at most $m$ assets from $n$ candidates to optimize key performance metrics, such as cumulative return, risk, or risk-adjusted return.
+Due to the combinatorial nature of the selection constraint (e.g. $\ell_0$-norm) and the non-convexity of most financial objectives, the problem is known to be NP-hard \cite{lin2024a} and lacks efficient closed-form solutions.

-To tackle this impoartant yet challenging problem, classical approaches utilize greedy selection, convex relaxation, mixed-integer programming, and sparsity-regularized optimization models~\citep{brodie2009sparse,lai2018short,dai2018generalized,kremer2020sparse,gunjan2023brief,lin2024a} to compute the exact solutions or their approximations under simplifying assumptions.
-However, they suffer from two critical limitations: (1) the generated investment suggestions lack interpretability and are less understandable to general public; (2) the algorithms are often sensitive to the hyperparameter choices, leading to unstable performance across market regimes.
+To tackle this important yet challenging problem, classical approaches utilize greedy selection, convex relaxation, mixed-integer programming, and sparsity-regularized optimization models~\cite{brodie2009sparse,lai2018short,dai2018generalized,kremer2020sparse,gunjan2023brief,lin2024a} to compute the exact solutions or their approximations under simplifying assumptions.
+However, they suffer from two critical limitations: (1) the generated investment suggestions lack interpretability and are difficult for non-experts to understand; (2) the algorithms are often sensitive to hyperparameter choices, leading to unstable performance across market regimes.